-For individuals aspiring to become pharmacists, the Bachelor of Science in Biology with an Emphasis in Pre-Pharmacy degree program provides the educational foundation for students to naturally segue into a Pharm.D. program.
+For anyone aspiring to become a pharmacist, the Bachelor of Science in Biology with an Emphasis in Pre-Pharmacy degree program provides the educational foundation for students to naturally segue into a Pharm.D. program.
 This pre-pharmacy program is designed to prepare graduates for the pharmacy college admissions test (PCAT).

-Students in the Pre-Pharmacy degree program will gain the scientific building blocks for a graduate degree in pharmacy by studying subjects such as biology, human anatomy, physiology, genetics, chemistry and organic chemistry.
-Learners will also participate in all corresponding labs in order to gain hands-on experience in each of these areas.
+Students in the pre-pharmacy degree program will gain the scientific building blocks for a graduate degree in pharmacy by studying subjects such as biology, human anatomy, physiology, genetics, chemistry and organic chemistry.
+You will also participate in all corresponding labs in order to gain hands-on experience in each of these areas.

 As a pre-pharmacy degree program major, you will examine current theories and practices of pharmacology and epidemiology of drug use.
 Real-world topics are investigated and discussed, including the effects of drugs on representative organ systems and disease processes, as well as issues with drug abuse.
 Learn basic mechanisms of drug action, cardiovascular drugs, chemotherapeutic drugs, endocrine drugs and drugs of abuse.